ShawnStephens517/ShawnStephens517/README.md

 ### Hi there
 Welcome to my GitHub.
-I'm Shawn, an Automation Engineer (fancier sounding DevOps, really...).
-I have primarily focused on the Systems side of the IT world for the last ~11 years in the US Army and across a few different companies.
-I have shifted more in the last couple years to focus more on security, automation, and virtualization.
+I'm Shawn, a Cyber Engineer with a love for learning.
+I have primarily focused on the Systems(Admin & Engineering) side of the IT world for the last ~11 years in the US Army and across a few different companies.
+The last couple years I have shifted to focus more on security, automation, and virtualization.
 <p>
  <p>
    <img align="left" width="490" height="165" src="https://github-readme-stats.vercel.app/api?username=ShawnStephens517&show_icons=true hide_border=false&line_height=20&title_color=f69673&icon_color=1b93c9&show_owner=true"/>